staff Wisconsin's Green Fire

 EDUCATION: Ruth Ann received a B.S. in Natural Resource Management with an emphasis in Environmental Education from U.W.
 Stevens Point in 1997.

 PERSONAL: Ruth Ann lives in Poynette, WI with her husband Dan and two daughters.
 In her free time, she is involved teaching at church, and serves as the President of the Friends of the MacKenzie Center.
 She enjoys spending time with her family, enjoys the outdoors, and organizing.

-EXPERIENCE: Nancy Larson serves as Wisconsin’s Green Fire Communications Coordinator.
+EXPERIENCE: Nancy Larson serves as Wisconsin’s Green Fire Assistant Director with an emphasis on Communications.
 Nancy retired from Wisconsin DNR after 27 years with the state of Wisconsin.
 Her background in aquatic ecology and interest in communications led her to positions including Deputy Director of the Bureau of Watershed Management, Northern Water Program Leader, and UW-Extension Natural Resource Educator.
 Prior to that, she worked for the state of Minnesota and EPA contractors.
-Nancy spent a good portion of her career working to protect the greatest lake in the world – Lake Superior.
+Nancy spent a good portion of her career working to protect the greatest lake in the world– Lake Superior.
 She was recognized for her work with partnerships in 2003 with the DNR’s Rebecca Wallace award.

 EDUCATION: Nancy has a B.A. from St. Olaf College and M.S. from the University of Minnesota in biology.